clemenskoprolin/light-party/README.md

 # Light Party
-Light Party is a controller for Philips Hue lights available for Windows 10.
+Light Party is a controller for Philips Hue lights available for Windows 10 and 11.
 Its main feature is a party mode, where you can sync your lights to your music live!
 You can control multiply Philips Hue lights with just a few clicks, too.
 The application is also completely free and open source.

 [<img width="49%" src="https://clemenskoprolin.com/lightparty/images/sharing/screenhots/english/screenhot_2_english.png" alt="Control muliply light at once with just a few clicks!">](https://clemenskoprolin.com/lightparty/images/sharing/screenhots/english/screenhot_2_english.png)
 [<img width="49%" src="https://clemenskoprolin.com/lightparty/images/sharing/screenhots/english/screenhot_3_english.png" alt="Full dark mode support!">](https://clemenskoprolin.com/lightparty/images/sharing/screenhots/english/screenhot_3_english.png)